 During each term (Fall, Winter, Spring and Summer), all graduate students should be enrolled for at least 3 credits.
 This can include 1-3 credits for Graduate Research (EEES/BIOL 197, 198, and 199 correspond to 1, 2, or 3 research credits for students who have not yet passed their qualifying exam; EEES/BIOL 297, 298, 299 correspond to 1, 2, or 3 research credits for students who have advanced to candidacy).

-Students who will be off-campus during a term as TAs for Biology FSP or ENVS FSP should enroll for one credit of supervised teaching (EEES/BIOL 169), one credit of graduate research (EEES/BIOL 197 or 297) and one credit for any one of the three Bio FSP courses (presently BIOL 55, 56, or 57) or the Environmental Studies FSP (ENVS 84).
-Courses with numbers less than 100 (e.g., FSP courses) might not be accessible via online registration; in this case, contact the administrative assistant at Graduate Studies by email and they can register you.
+Students who will be off-campus during a term as TAs for BIO FSP, ENVS FSP, or ANTH FSP, should enroll for one credit of supervised teaching (EEES/BIOL 169), one credit of graduate research (EEES/BIOL 197 or 297) and one credit for, as appropriate, any one of the three FSP courses in Biology (presently BIOL 55, 56, or 57), Environmental Studies (ENVS 40, 42, or 84), or Athropology (ANTH 51, 52, or 54).
+Courses with numbers less than 100 (e.g., FSP courses) might not be accessible via online registration; in this case, contact the Graduate Studies Registrar (presently Gary Hutchins) at Graduate Studies by email and they can register you.

 Cross-listed courses.
 Numerous courses within the EEES curriculum are cross-listed in EEES and Biology (e.g., EEESLs are both EEES 266 and BIOL 266).
 When this is true, you can register for whichever you want.The distinction between EEES and Biol listings do not matter to your program and will almost certainly never matter to your life but they will appear as you choose on your transcripts.